pedrosilv1514/pedrosilv1514/README.md

 ###

-<p align="left">Computer Science Undergraduate at the University of Brasília.<br>Exploring the fields of Data Science and AI.</p>
+<p align="left">Computer Science Undergraduate at the University of Brasília.<br>Exploring the fields of Data Engineer and AI.</p>

 ###